 Black History Month is a time when we focus our energy on celebrating the rich histories of Black individuals and communities.
 The first British Black History Month was held in London in 1987, led by Linda Bellos as a community-led response to celebrate Black contributions to Britain.
 Stories of Black scientists, activists, educators, and many more often go ignored in mainstream education and media.
 These are 6 ways you can celebrate Black history and commit to celebrating experiences and stories from Black communities and leaders; this month and all year round.

 Writing on the Wall is a Liverpool organisation championing the power of writing and stories.
 Join them to celebrate Black History Month 2020 with a series of outstanding events – check out the calendar here.
-With so many amazing options, this is just a taster of what’s on:

 2) Black participants can learn about Black identity and heal from difficult histories in a space safe

 There are a whole host of webinars to create safe spaces for Black participants.
 Take a look at the Black History Month events listings here.
 Check out UK Youth here, who are hosting a series of events as part of their #YoungAndBlack campaign.
 Sign up today, or forward an event on to someone else that would love to get involved.
-Events include:

 3) Learn about community organisations making history right now